-A vascular surgeon determined that Stella suffered full-thickness burns— third degree burns — over 6 percent of her body, including her inner thighs, the region surrounding the urogenital and anal openings, her buttocks, her groin and the lips of her vagina.
-She was hospitalized for eight days, during time she underwent skin grafting.
+The avascular surgeon determined that Stella suffered full-thickness burns— third-degree burns — over 6 percent of her body, including her inner thighs, the region surrounding the urogenital and anal openings, her buttocks, her groin, and the lips of her vagina.
+She was hospitalized for eight days, during which time she underwent skin grafting.
 Stella, who underwent a series of horribly painful debridement treatments, sought to settle her claim for $20,000.
 But McDonald’s said, “take it court, Honey.
 Yes, isn’t coffee supposed to be hot?”

 Stella’s expert, a scholar in thermodynamics as applied to human skin, testified that liquids at 180 degrees will cause a full-thickness burn (third-degree) to human skin in two to seven seconds — something consumers don’t know but McDonald’s knew seven hundred times over.
 The jury awarded Stella $200,000.
 This amount was reduced to $160,000 by the judge because the jury found Stella 20 percent at fault in the spill.
 The jury also awarded Stella $2.7 million in punitive damages, which equaled about two days of McDonald’s coffee sales.
 The trial judge reduced the punitive award down to $480,000.

-We are always working to ensure the truth is delivered in every case we encounter, because it maximizes value.
-Call 702.830.7070 for a free consult to see how we can protect your individual civil injury rights.
+We are always working to ensure the truth is delivered in every case we encounter because it maximizes value.
+Call 702.830.7070 for a free consultation to see how we can protect your individual civil injury rights.
 The above is from Gerry Spence’s Bloodthirsty Bitches and Pious Pimps of Power page 176.